SaiKoya/terraform-workshop/lab_05/README.md

 }
 ```

-Run Terraform plan and apply again.
-Notice that Terraform only creates the delta between declared state of resources and what exists in the state file.
+Run `terraform apply` again.
+Notice that Terraform only creates the delta between the declared state of resources and what exists in the state file.

-Run Terraform Destroy to clean up resources.
+Run `terraform destroy` to clean up resources.

+## Advanced Areas to Explore

+1. Explore the [functions](https://www.terraform.io/docs/configuration/functions.html) that are available

 ## Resources